johntetteh090/alx-low_level_programming/README.md

-This is the alx low level course
+This is alx low level course